shahram8708/Machine-Monitoring/README.md

 **Step 7 — Dashboard rendering.** When a user logs into the web interface, the appropriate dashboard template is served based on their role.
 JavaScript running in the browser polls the REST API endpoints to refresh charts, health indicators, and alert counts at regular intervals.

-**Step 8 — Digital twin simulation.** A user can open a machine's digital twin view, configure a what-if scenario (e.g., +25% production surge), click Simulate, and receive an immediate simulation result from the Python engine plus an AI strategic assessment from Gemini.
+**Step 8 — Digital twin simulation.** A user can open a machine's digital twin view, configure a what-if scenario (e.g., +25% production surge), click Simulate, and receive an immediate simulation result from the Python engine plus an EdgeFormer-PM risk assessment.

 ---